makandra/katapult/README.md

     web_ui.action :other_action, method: :get, scope: :collection

 ### Crud
-This is a shortcut for creating a model together with a WebUI with CRUD actions.
+Shortcut for creating a model together with a WebUI with CRUD actions.

     crud 'Customer' do |customer|
       customer.attr :name